 The Town's shoreland zoning ordinance provisions are consistent with current State law and have been approved by the Maine DEP.
-Shoreland zoning districts of adjacent shorelands in the - have been approved by the Maine DEP.
 Shoreland zoning districts of adjacent shorelands in the neighboring communities of Richmond and Topsham are consistent with Bowdoinham's provisions for these border area shorelands. - (3) What regulatory and non-regulatory measures has the community taken or can the community take to protect critical natural resources and important natural resources?